hudwave/lets-make-lasagne/chapter-06-beyond-inheritance/chapter-06-beyond-inheritance.md

 #### Overriding and polymorphic behaviour

 These two have been combined into one as they both happen by the same mechanism.
-Any object forms part of the composition can be replaced with another object that satisfies the duck typing requirement.
+Any object that forms part of the composition can be replaced with another object that satisfies the duck typing requirement.
 This means that an existing object (behaviour) on the parent can be changed (overridden).

 This is one advantage that composition has over inheritance which is static.
 Using composition you can swap out the object to change the behaviour at runtime.